mailpile/kettlingar/README.md

 - Serve over TCP/IP and over a local unix domain socket
 - Built in CLI for starting/stopping/interacting with the service

+See below for a bit more discussion about these features.

 # Installation